vlang/v/doc/packaging_v_for_distributions.md

 then put a symlink from `/opt/vlang/v` to whatever folder that is on the user's PATH on your distro, i.e.: `sudo ln -s /opt/vlang/v /usr/bin/v` or `sudo ln -s /opt/vlang/v /bin/v` .

-7) Location of the V executable.
-Can be controlled by setting the env variable VEXE.
+7) Location of the V executable can be controlled by setting the env variable VEXE.
 It defaults to the absolute path of the V executable.

 8) Location of the modules folder for `v install` can be controlled by setting the env variable named `VMODULES`.
 By default, modules are installed to `~/.vmodules` (`C:\Users\<user id>\.vmodules` on Windows).